-The Intraneuron Memory Test uses tests that are used in Neurology offices for memory screening.
-The Intraneuron Memory Test is built around cutting-edge scientific findings in the field of neuroscience, neurology and neuropsychology.
+The IntraNeuron Memory Exam uses tests that are used in neurology offices for memory screening.
+The IntraNeuron Memory Exam is built around cutting-edge scientific findings in the field of neuroscience, neurology and neuropsychology.

 Causes of Memory Problems

-People with memory difficulties may have Alzheimer disease, Vascular Dementia or a condition with similar symptoms.
+People with memory difficulties may have Alzheimer's disease, Vascular Dementia or a condition with similar symptoms.

 Many conditions can affect a person’s memory, language, and logical thinking.
 Some conditions are temporary and others are permanent.
 If a person has memory problems or is not thinking clearly, a number of conditions must be considered, such as:

 - Long-term alcohol misuse

 - Endocrine disorders such as hypothyroidism, or metabolic problems like hyponatremia